lop-Louis/northbook/docs/changelog/releases/site-v2025.11.md

   touched.
 ---

-This release bundle shows what the **web frontend chapter pilot** put in place around November 2025.
+This release bundle shows what the **web frontend chapter** put in place around November 2025.

 - If you only care about where we are today, use the **chapter state page**.
 - If you care about **how we got here**, you are in the right place.